AWS IoT

 every second

 AWS IoT is an MQTT 3.1.1 service that uses two-way TLS for authentication - see SSL/TLS tutorial for TLS background.
 Two way TLS means that instead of using a traditional user/password to authenticate, AWS IoT uses TLS certificates.
 Before connecting, AWS IoT needs a "thing" to be registered, and for that "thing", a TLS certificate gets created.
 That certificate gets copied to a device and used as a "password" to authenticate with AWS IoT.
-Also, AWS IoT attaches a "policy" to every certificate which says which capability a "thing" has.
+Also, AWS IoT attaches a "policy" to every certificate which says what capabilities a "thing" has.

-MQTT standard does not regulate access rights for clients.
-For example,
+The MQTT standard does not regulate access rights for clients.
+For example, any client can subscribe to a wildcard topic #

 To summarize, the following steps should be performed in order to connect to an AWS IoT service: